Particeep/pricer-integration/README.md

   }
 ```

-## Inpout
+## Input

 The input type `NewPricerRequest` and `NewPricerConfig` should be defined by you according to the requirement of the webservice you're working on.
-They should reflect the input format you define
+They should reflect the input format you define.

+You should document what difficulty did you encounter during developpement and what did you do.
+For instance if a pricer have a wsdl but it is too old for play, you have to explain that and
+explain what did you do to resolv this problem.

 ## Output